CVVisualPSETeam/Dokumente/Testphase/tests.md

 __Image Conversion Performance Test:__

-- "qt allows images with: 1000 M pixels" will be printed if qt allows the craetion of 1 G pixel images
+- "qt allows images with: 1000 M pixels" will be printed if qt allows the creation of 1 G pixel images
 - "# threads?:" will be printed and the user has to enter the number of threads to use
 - the following text will be printed where XXXX is the time needed to execute (in ms)